JasserGR/PhishBlock/README.md

 4.  **Test:**
     -   Navigate to any website.
     -   Click the PhishBlock icon in your toolbar.
-    -   Click "Check Current URL" to see the prediction.
+    -   The popup will open and **automatically** display the prediction for the current URL.